ahmadseleem/ViMacs/README.md

 <br />

-### (Pleaase, check: https://github.com/syl20bnr/spacemacs for a much more sphisticated Config!)
+### (Pleaase, check: https://github.com/syl20bnr/spacemacs for a much more sophisticated Config!)

 #### = If you know Emacs Lisp well you can maintain this project or contribute…